pdidev/tutorial/README.md

       when: '$ii=4'
 ```

-In the exercise 6, after the iteration loop, the data `main_field` is shared
+In the exercise 6, after the main loop, the data `main_field` is shared
 before the variable `ii`:
 ```C
 PDI_share("main_field", cur, PDI_OUT);